 Farmer Education

-The class meets on a weekday evening and on Saturday afternoons to accommodate work schedules.
-Accredited by Hartnell Community College, ALBA welcomes guest speakers from the agribusiness, public and non-profit sectors and organizes field trips to give participants exposure to farm ownership and career pathways in organic agriculture.
+Classes are held on weekday evenings and Saturday afternoons to accommodate work schedules.
+Accredited by Hartnell Community College, ALBA invites guest speakers from agribusiness, public, and non-profit sectors and organizes field trips to expose participants to farm ownership and career pathways in organic agriculture.

 Organic Farm Incubator (OFI)